 - Manolis Patiniotis, “Origins of the Historiography of Modern Greek Science”, Nuncius, 2008, 23: 265-289.

 - Manolis Patiniotis, Barbara Spyropoulou, “‘Της εντελεχούς μελέτης το μοχθηρόν και επίπονον’.
 The translator Eugenios Voulgaris” in the proceedings of the International Scientific Conference Eugenios Voulgaris (edited by E. Angelomati-Tsougaraki), Ionian University-Kanakis Editions, Athens 2009: 347-366.
+[In Greek]

 - Manolis Patiniotis, “Eclecticism and Appropriation of the New Scientific Methods by the Greek-speaking Scholars in the Ottoman Empire” in Feza Günergun, Dhruv Raina (eds.), Science between Europe and Asia: Historical Studies on the Transmission, Adoption and Adaptation of Knowledge, Springer, Dordrecht-Heidelberg-London-New York 2011, 193-206.